Skip navigation

 Department: Northumbria Law School

-Dr Marion Oswald is Professor in Law at the University of Northumbria.
-She researches the interaction between law and digital technology and has a particular interest in the use of information and innovative technology by criminal justice bodies and the wider public sector.
-Marion regularly writes, speaks and advises on the legal and ethical implications of new technologies.
+Professor Marion Oswald, MBE is Professor of Law at Northumbria University, Newcastle and Senior Research Associate at the Alan Turing Institute.
+She researches the interaction between law and digital technology and has a particular interest in the use of AI and innovative technology in policing and national security.

 Marion was awarded an MBE in The Queen’s Jubilee Birthday Honours list 2022 for services to digital innovation.